 carvings, tapestries, and karakuri dolls (marionettes).

 This itinerary also features national parks, cultural opportunities, exceptional architecture, and "must see" sights of Tokyo & Kyoto.
 Included highlights are the best spring gardens and cherry blossom spots.
 This tour begins in Osaka, following a route of mountainous areas, through the coastal regions of Honshu island, and finishes in Tokyo.
-You will get the opportunity to experience a traditional green tea ceremony, interact and take photos with an apprentice geisha (maiko) , watch a kimono fashion show, bathe in a relaxing hot springs (onsen), savor gourmet kaiseki cuisine, make sushi, and enjoy a lively festival.
+You will get the opportunity to experience a traditional green tea ceremony, interact and take photos with an apprentice geisha (maiko) , bathe in a relaxing hot springs (onsen), savor gourmet kaiseki cuisine, make sushi, and enjoy a lively festival.